-- Document Analysis- Lake Mungo Man and Lake Mungo Women
+- Lake Mungo Man and Lake Mungo Women Investigation

-- Ancient China Research Project

 - Ancient Australia Document Analysis

 - Ancient Rome Document Analysis

+- Semester Average for OLLIE Quizzes

 Year 8 History

 Health and Physical Education

 The Health, Knowledge and Promotion dimension examines physical, social, emotional and mental health and personal development across various stages of the lifespan.
 It focuses on safety and the identification of strategies to minimise harm associated with particular situations or behaviours.
 The Movement and Physical Activity dimension focuses on the important role that physical activity, sport and recreation need to play in the lives of all Australians by providing opportunities for challenge, personal growth, enjoyment and fitness.